 If you’re new to both drones and photography, start by reading the 2017 Best Camera Drones Buying Guide.
 It introduces all the key elements to consider when choosing a camera drone, including flight safety, image systems, transmission systems, intelligent features, portability, and service.

-For those who already played photography for years, here are eight things I recommend you know before buying a drone.
+As a 5-year photographer and 3-year phantom pilot, here are eight things I recommend you know before buying a drone for photograph.